 Yeah.
-So, you know, they wrote these things down.
+So, they wrote these things down.
 And like I say, some of the claims are quite fanciful.
-And yet, we also have anecdotal evidence of people, you know, yoga practitioners, feeling that the yoga practice they were doing was making them feel calmer, more relaxed, etc, etc. And then in the last sort of 4050 years, science is caught up and has come around the back way to say actually, what do these practices do?
+And yet, we also have anecdotal evidence of people, yoga practitioners, feeling that the yoga practice they were doing was making them feel calmer, more relaxed, etc., etc. And then in the last sort of 40, 50 years science has caught up and has come around the back way to say actually, what do these practices do?
 Number one, what are the outcomes?
-But number two, what might the mechanisms be for something?
-So I've mentioned this before, but the you know, the biggest that the initial sort of study, into yoga was in 1972, I think, year I was born in London, cardiac hospital, cardiovascular hospital, and it was cardiovascular doctors, looking at what would happen if they taught their patients who'd had a who had hypertension, how to breathe in and breathe out at the same rate, okay, which is considered to be, you know, really key core practice of yoga breathing.
-And what they found is that it reduced hypertension and improved heart rate variability.
-And it was a full scale sort of RCT study.
-So it was an RCT study done in a hospital by doctors on breathing in and breathing out at the same rate.
+But number two, what might the mechanisms be for some of them?
+So I've mentioned this before, but the biggest, the initial sort of study into yoga was in 1972, I think.
+The year I was born, in a London cardiac hospital, cardiovascular hospital, and it was cardiovascular doctors, looking at what would happen if they taught their patients who had had, who had hypertension, how to breathe in and breathe out at the same rate, okay, which is considered to be a really key core practice of yoga breathing.
+And what they found is that it reduced hypertension, and it improved heart rate variability, and it was a full-scale sort of RCT study.
+So it was an RCT study, done in a hospital by doctors on breathing in and breathing out at the same rate.
 And so starting from there, we've had a real explosion of research.

-That does surprise me because conventional medicine is not good at exploring things like that, in my view, if it were, it would probably have looked harder about what chiropractors and osteopaths do, he would have looked harder at perhaps the benefits of nutritional therapy.
-Because at the moment, the advice you get offered and from a conventional medic is pretty basic and usually wrong.
-And that's in that on that front.
-Do you know that you know that I'm going to use terms which only vaguely understand the power of that study?
-You know, how many people were in that RCT in 1972?
+That does surprise me because conventional medicine is not good at exploring things like that, in my view, if it were, it would probably have looked harder at what chiropractors and osteopaths do, it would have looked harder at perhaps the benefits of nutritional therapy.
+Because at the moment, the advice you get offered and from a conventional medic is pretty basic and usually wrong on that front.
+I'm going to use terms which only vaguely understand, the power of that study, do you know how many people were in the RCT in 1972?